varunsai26/varunsai26/README.md

 * **Java & Spring Boot Back-end:** Repositories showcasing RESTful APIs, data handling, and architectural patterns using Java, Spring, and Spring Boot.
 * **React & Vite Front-end:** Projects demonstrating modern and efficient user interface development with React, accelerated by Vite.
 * **Data Management & Caching:** Implementations and experiments with MySQL for relational data and Redis for in-memory caching solutions.
+* **Python for Data Science & Machine Learning:** Explorations in data analysis, model building, and projects utilizing Python and the scikit-learn library.
 * **Search Functionality:** Integration and utilization of Solr to build powerful and relevant search features.
 * **[Add Other Relevant Areas Here - e.g., Algorithms, Personal Projects, Contributions to Open Source]**